JVital2013/vitality-goes/docs/scripts.md

 **To get started,** copy `scriptconfig.ini` from the sample config folder you're using into the `scripts-*/` folder you're using.
 Then, update all pertinent values.
 See each script's documentation for what's needed.
 Unlike the ini files for Vitality GOES itself, you need to make sure there are no spaces around the equal sign (=).
 Also, comments should start with a #.

 Scripts for Linux hosts and are included in the [scripts-linux/](/scripts-linux/) folder, while scripts for Windows are in [/scripts-windows/](/scripts-windows/).
-See below for each scripts' compatibility matrix and dependencies; the Windows scripts have no additional dependencies.
+See below for each scripts' compatibility matrix and dependencies.

-Additional batch files for Windows can be found at [https://usradioguy.com/custom-imagery-scripts-for-goes/](https://usradioguy.com/custom-imagery-scripts-for-goes/).
-Over there you can find video rendering scripts for Windows, which is currently not available from this project.

 ## Timelapse scripts